Holographic Weyl Anomaly and Kounterterms in AdS gravity: Introduction

 which can be expressed in terms of the Weyl tensor and its derivatives~\cite{zbMATH05710186, Boulanger:2018rxo}.
 The explicit form of these conformal invariants is known only up to eight dimensions~\cite{Boulanger:2004zf}.

 In turn, type C anomaly is given in terms of a total derivative,

 which is a cohomologically trivial contribution to $\mathcal{A}$.
-Its presence does not pose a physical obstruction to gauge invariance, as it may be eliminated by a local counterterm added to the effective action.\footnote{Even though this classification is a fundamental ingredient of the discussion below, it may be regarded inaccurate: in 6 dimensions, one of the conformal invariants needs a total derivative in order to be an exact Weyl invariant (i.e., including boundary terms)~\cite{Bastianelli:2000rs}.
-On the other hand, in eight dimensions, two of the conformal invariants of the 15-term basis in Ref.~\cite{Boulanger:2004zf} are themselves total derivatives.}
+Its presence does not pose a physical obstruction to gauge invariance, as it may be eliminated by a local counterterm added to the effective action.\footnote{ A number of articles have further elaborated on the classification by Deser and Schwimmer.
+In particular, they have reviewed the argument on total derivatives in the anomaly being cohomologically trivial.
+Indeed, anomalies of the form $\mathcal{A}=\sigma dA'$ are trivial only if the primitive $A'$ itself is BRST/Weyl invariant \cite{Boulanger:2007st}.
+The distinction stems from the fact the covariant derivative cannot generate Weyl-invariant quantities, without including a compensating field.
+Therefore, the Weyl-covariant derivative is a key ingredient in the improved classification of anomalies by Boulanger.

+This observation justifies the inclusion of two boundary terms in the 12-term basis of conformal invariants in eight dimensions \cite{Boulanger:2004zf,Boulanger:2025oli}, as they are cohomologically nontrivial.
+They should carry independent information on central charges in the conformal anomaly.}

 In order to employ the AdS$_{d+1}$/CFT$_d$ correspondence, on the gravity side, the holographic stress tensor has to be obtained by a suitable rescaling of the quasilocal energy-momentum tensor

 The corresponding generating functional of the boundary CFT is identified with the on-shell gravitational action in AdS, after removing IR divergences,